RFP Financial Group LLC Makes New $86,000 Investment in First Solar, Inc. (NASDAQ:FSLR)

 Analyst Ratings Changes

 Several brokerages have recently commented on FSLR.
-Morgan Stanley lifted their target price on First Solar from $146.00 to $194.00 and gave the stock an “equal weight” rating in a research report on Tuesday, January 10th.
-Deutsche Bank Aktiengesellschaft lowered their price target on First Solar from $215.00 to $190.00 in a report on Wednesday, March 1st.
-Credit Suisse Group boosted their price target on First Solar from $152.00 to $163.00 and gave the company a “neutral” rating in a report on Wednesday, March 15th.
-Bank of America downgraded First Solar from a “buy” rating to a “neutral” rating and lowered their price target for the company from $196.00 to $195.00 in a report on Thursday, February 2nd.
-Finally, Susquehanna boosted their price target on First Solar from $175.00 to $225.00 and gave the company a “positive” rating in a report on Wednesday, January 18th.
+Guggenheim lifted their target price on First Solar from $255.00 to $260.00 in a research report on Wednesday, March 1st.
+StockNews.com initiated coverage on First Solar in a report on Thursday, March 16th.
+They issued a “hold” rating for the company.
+Citigroup boosted their price target on First Solar from $75.00 to $220.00 and gave the company a “neutral” rating in a report on Friday, March 10th.
+Susquehanna boosted their price target on First Solar from $175.00 to $225.00 and gave the company a “positive” rating in a report on Wednesday, January 18th.
+Finally, KeyCorp boosted their price target on First Solar from $201.00 to $227.00 and gave the company an “overweight” rating in a report on Monday, March 6th.
 Eight research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
 According to MarketBeat.com, First Solar presently has an average rating of “Moderate Buy” and a consensus target price of $203.83.

 Insider Transactions at First Solar